Obama to nominate Walmart's Burwell as White House budget chief

-Burwell would take over the office that carries out the administration's spending policies and prepares an annual budget.
-The budget office will inevitably be caught up in the ongoing budget battle between Democrats and Republicans as lawmakers seek ways to reduce annual $1 trillion federal budgets.
+Burwell will take the office that carries out the administration's spending policies and prepares an annual budget.
+That office will inevitably be caught up in the ongoing budget battle between Democrats and Republicans as lawmakers seek ways to reduce annual $1 trillion federal budgets.

 She brings a certain outsider status to Obama's inner circle and may offer a fresh perspective from the business world far away from Washington.